Cody and Dustin Rhodes: The Brotherhood (2013–2014)

-On the September 2 episode 2013 episode of Raw, Cody Rhodes was fired from WWE after losing to WWE Champion Randy Orton in a non-title match, which Rhodes was forced into after he questioned the company's chief operating officer Triple H's authoritarian rule.
+On the September 2, 2013 episode of Raw, Cody Rhodes was fired from WWE after losing to WWE Champion Randy Orton in a non-title match, which Rhodes was forced into after he questioned the company's chief operating officer Triple H's authoritarian rule.
 Goldust returned the following week and similarly lost to Orton in a non-title match, thus failing to get his half-brother rehired.
 Eventually, their father Dusty Rhodes returned to Raw in an attempt to convince Stephanie McMahon to give his sons their jobs back.
 Instead, McMahon propositioned that Dusty could choose either one of his sons to receive a job, but not both.
 Dusty refused and Big Show knocked out Dusty as per McMahon's orders.
 In return, the Rhodes Brothers ambushed Triple H's henchmen the Shield on Raw.
 The next week, Triple H and Stephanie McMahon (later known as the Authority) offered the brothers their jobs back if they could defeat The Shield's Seth Rollins and Roman Reigns (the WWE Tag Team Championship) at Battleground.
 If they lost, they would never work in WWE again and Dusty would lose his job as a trainer at the WWE Performance Center.
 All three members of the Rhodes family were then attacked by The Shield, including United States Champion Dean Ambrose.
 On 6 October at Battleground, the Rhodes Brothers made their debut match as a tag team with Dusty in the corner and defeated Rollins and Reigns to earn their jobs back.
 Various WWE wrestlers and agents came out to celebrate with the Rhodes family, including Arn Anderson, Dean Malenko, and Dave Finlay.

 On 11 October on SmackDown, the Rhodes Brothers gave The Wyatt Family their first-ever main roster loss.
 The Rhodes Brothers heaped more misery on The Shield as they defeated Reigns and Rollins in a No Disqualification match to win the WWE Tag Team Championship on October 14 on Raw after interference from Big Show.
 This was Goldust's first championship in WWE in nearly 11 years.